 This section is for friends and family who want to help someone who has bipolar disorder.

 Seeing someone you care about going through the moods and symptoms of bipolar disorder can be distressing.
 But there are lots of steps you can take to offer support, whilst also looking after your own wellbeing.

 Be open about bipolar disorder

 Being open to talking to someone about their experiences can help them feel supported and accepted.
 If you find it hard to talk about bipolar disorder or want to learn more, reading through this booklet is a positive first step to take.
 You can also contact Bipolar UK (see ‘Useful contacts’)

 Make a plan for manic episodes

 - Offering a second opinion about projects or commitments, to help them not take on too much

 Discuss behaviour you find challenging

 If someone is hearing or seeing things you do not, they might feel angry or annoyed if you do not share their beliefs.
-It’s helpful to stay calm, and let them know that, although you don’t share the belief, you understand that it feels real for them.
+It is helpful to stay calm and let them know that although you do not share the same beliefs, you understand that it feels real for them.
 Or, if possible, try to focus on supporting them with how they are feeling rather than confirming or challenging their perception of reality – what feels real for them is real in those moments.